-We want all children and young people to get the support they need to reach their full learning potential.
-We have a system which focuses on overcoming barriers to learning and getting it right for every child.
+All children and young people have the right to get the support they need to reach their full learning potential.

-By law, education authorities must identify, provide and review the additional support needs of their pupils which can arise in the short or long term as a result of the learning environment, family circumstances, health, wellbeing needs or a disability.
+By law, education authorities must identify, provide for and review the additional support needs of their pupils.

 Find out more: